 If you need more information about the program, contact the Second Degree Program Coordinator or if you are ready to discuss your specific background and prerequisite status, fax or mail your transcript to BSNExpress Program Office.
 A preliminary transcript review should be done by one of our academic advisors to assist you in completing your prerequisites before applying to the program.

 Prerequisites may be completed at any accredited college or university.
-Students who choose to complete their prerequisites at Villanova University need to do so through Part-Time Studies.
+Students who choose to complete their prerequisites at Villanova University need to complete an application through the College of Professional Studies, Office of Part-Time Studies.

 International students must have foreign degrees and courses evaluated by a foreign transcript evaluation service such as World Education Services, Inc. (www.wes.org) or Joseph Silny & Associates, Inc. (www.jsilny.com).
 If you are from a non-English speaking country, you must send your Test of English as a Foreign Language (TOEFL) scores to the College of Nursing.
 In order to be considered for admission, applicants must score at least 550 on the paper-based test, 213 on the computer-based test, or 90 on the internet-based test.
 When you register for the TOEFL, please request that your results be sent directly to Villanova (our institutional code is 2959).
 Accepted international students are required to submit a Certificate of Finances form along with their registration deposit before they can be issued the I-20 form needed to receive a student visa.
 Need-based financial assistance is only available to U.S. citizens and permanent residents.

 Prospective students are encouraged to visit Villanova University and the College of Nursing.
 Villanova University is easily accessible.
 You will find transportation information and a map on the university site and may take a virtual tour of the university.
 Visit our admissions web site to schedule an on-campus tour.
 Prospective students are welcome to attend the university's Graduate and Part-Time Studies Open House held each spring and fall.